bonniema/dsc-postgrad-sql-exercises/README.md

 # SQL Query Exercises

-## Learning Goals

-Fluently write SQL queries for challenging prompts

-## Overview
+## Introduction

 Now that you've refreshed your SQL skills in Week 1, let's reinforce them with some practice exercises.
 This will build your SQL confidence and prepare you to complete similar exercises during technical interviews.

+## Objectives

+You will be able to:

+- Fluently write SQL queries for challenging prompts

 ## Main Activity